vinsinga/Competition-Handbook/greedy_problems.md

 Graph $$G$$ is composed of two arrays/lists $$V,E$$. $$G$$ is formally denoted as $$G=(V,E)$$. $$V$$ is a list of all nodes in a graph (e.g. $$[1,2,3,...,n]$$).
 E is a list of all edges defined within a graph.
 For example, if you have a line going from node 2 to node three, your $$E$$ array would look like $$[[2,3],...,[n1,n2]]$$.

 ### 2. Permutate $$V$$
 Since no algebraic formula exists for solving coloring/matching problems, we must brute force all possible inputs of $$V$$.
 The method for this varies by language.
+Python is recommended as it contains built-in support for working with lists and is more tolerant to implicit type conversions.

 As a warning, this method will generate $$|V|!$$ entries into the resulting list object.
 Not only is this a very large object to store in memory, but it can also cost CPU/IO time if SWAP or PageFile memory must be used after exhausting all available RAM. $$O(g)$$ and data structure size calculations are recommended on all input domains before running.